Katheryn Winnick: Career

 Winnick entered the film industry by teaching martial arts to actors on movie sets; the experience inspired her to pursue professional acting.
 She was then cast as a series regular on Student Bodies.

 Since then, she has appeared in many films, including Stand Up Guys, Failure to Launch, Love & Other Drugs, and Killers.
 She has guest-starred in numerous television shows, most notably House, The Glades, Bones, Law & Order, Law & Order: Criminal Intent, CSI, CSI: NY, CSI: Miami, Criminal Minds, Person of Interest, and Nikita.
-In Bones, she portrayed Hannah Burley, a war correspondent who had been posted to cover the war in Afghanistan and becomes a love interest for main character Seeley Booth.
+In 2010, she joined the cast of Bones, in the recurring role of Hannah Burley, a glamorous war correspondent and love interest for main character Seeley Booth.

 Winnick starred in the comedy-drama film Cold Souls, which had its world premiere at the Sundance Film Festival 2009.
 In 2011, she was cast in a guest role on The CW's spy drama Nikita.
 In 2013, she starred in A Glimpse Inside the Mind of Charles Swan III and appeared in the comedy The Art of the Steal.
-She also joined History Channel's Vikings, starring in the role of Lagertha, a legendary figure in Viking history.
+She also joined History Channel's Vikings, starring as Lagertha, a legendary figure in Viking history.
 In July 2017, Winnick stated on her Twitter account that she had been cast for a role in what was thought to be a film project, and that it would be announced at San Diego Comic-Con.
 She was later revealed to be cast as a main character in the Nazi Zombies mode of the video game Call of Duty: WWII.

 In July 2018, it was announced that Winnick had been cast in the series regular role of Christine "C.G."
 Gavin on the Netflix series, Wu Assassins.
 In February 2020, Winnick was announced to play the starring role of Jenny Hoyt on the ABC crime drama series Big Sky.

 Personal life

-In 2015, Winnick has dual American and Canadian citizenship.
+In 2015, Winnick said she has dual American and Canadian citizenship.
 Her brothers have made appearances on Vikings.

 In March 2022, Winnick, together with her mother, created the charity "The Winnick Foundation" to raise funds for the needs of Ukraine during the Russian invasion of Ukraine.
 In November 2022, the Russian Ministry of Foreign Affairs banned Winnick from entering Russia, along with 99 other Canadians, in response to international sanctions.